naitikmalhotra/C-projects-/README.md

 # C-projects-
-This is my first repository on Github before starting my college.
+This is my first repository on Github.